Fujifilm X-E1 In 2022 - Review With Samples

 This is probably the most important thing about the camera.
 I have mentioned before how the Frist gen X-trans sensor has an organic, film-like look, that is hard to replicate in newer and faster cameras.

-Even cameras like my X100V, are too clinical, too clean, and with every new generation, the magic sauce seems to decrease.
+Even cameras like my X100V, are too clinical and too clean, and with every new generation, the magic sauce seems to decrease.
 This sensor is very flexible, and it allows us to customize profiles, film simulation recipes and experiment with the colours.

 You can easily find film simulation recipes and presets online, like My custom black & white simulation recipe specifically made for the first trans sensor, posted on my website.